Transform-Invariant Generative Ray Path Sampling for Efficient Radio Propagation Modeling: Principle of Machine-Learning-Assisted Ray Tracing

 While pruning the decision tree is a well-established concept in ray tracing (often using visibility-based heuristics)~\cite{visibility-1,visibility-2}, determining exact visibility is computationally expensive, often more so than checking the paths themselves.
 Consequently, approximate methods are typically used.
 We propose learning a probabilistic model to rapidly estimate which branches of the decision tree warrant exploration based on global scene geometry.
 This is combined with fast, approximate visibility checks to ensure hard geometric constraints must always be satisfied.

 The objective is to train a generative model to act as a highly efficient path sampler.
 This model learns a probability distribution $P(\mathbf{p}|\mathbf{s})$ over path candidates $\mathbf{p}$ given a scene description $\mathbf{s}$ (i.e., a set of points including \gls{tx} and \gls{rx} position vectors, plus the triangle facets).
 A properly trained model assigns high probabilities to physically valid paths, allowing us to recover them by sampling a small number of candidates, $M$, where $M \ll N^K$.
+The sampling budget, $M$, can be adjusted to trade off computational cost and accuracy, enabling significant speedups while maintaining high-fidelity ray tracing results.